voyeg3r/dotfiles/rcfiles/vim/wiki/DicasFirefox.md

 com valor true

-=channels firefox=
+##channels firefox
 http://www.mozilla.org/en-US/firefox/channel/#beta

-=Reduce the amount of RAM Firefox uses for it’s cache feature=
+##Reduce the amount of RAM Firefox uses for it’s cache feature
 source: http://gnoted.com/3-hacks-for-firefox-double-internet-browsing-speed/

 Here’s how to do it: